Tax relief for drivers and passengers with disabilities

 - Repayment of value-added tax (VAT) on the purchase of a vehicle

 - Repayment of VAT on the cost of adapting a vehicle

 If you qualify for the scheme, you may get some additional exemptions and benefits including:

-- An exemption from motor tax on the vehicle.
-Contact your Motor Tax Office to apply for this, see ‘How to apply’ below.
+- An exemption from motor tax on the vehicle, see ‘How to apply’ below.

 - An exemption from toll road fees, see ‘How to apply’ below.

 The qualifying person

 To qualify for tax relief under the scheme, the person with a disability must have a valid Primary Medical Certificate.
 A Primary Medical Certificate confirms you are severely and permanently disabled and: